-In order to make the harvester compatible with any brand of tractor\, Pik Rite designs the harvester for operation in the continuous flow mode or closed center flow mode.
+In order to make the harvester compatible with any brand of tractor\, Pik Rite designs the harvester for operation in the continuous flow mode.
 This allows the farmer to use any brand of tractor\.
 The Pik Rite Tomato Harvester requires a...

-- Minimum of 3 gallons per minute & 1500 PSI - Maximum of 12 gallons per minute & 3000 PSI - The back pressure of the return line should not exceed 200 PSI
+- Minimum of 12 gallons per minute & 2500 PSI - Maximum of 18 gallons per minute & 3000 PSI - The back pressure of the return line should not exceed 200 PSI

-Follow the tractor manufacturer's instructions for: CONNECTING AN ORBITAL HYDRAULIC MOTOR
+Follow the tractor manufacturer's instructions for:

+CONNECTING AN ORBITAL HYDRAULIC MOTOR

 Connecting a hydraulic motor is identical to connecting the hydraulics to the Pik Rite Tomato Harvester.
-As of 1995, a pilot-operated check valve body is used.
-This is identified by a higher or larger valve body.